Published: September 22, 2025 | Reading Time: 6 minutes

 One of the main aspects of General Register Organization is that it can provide the support for context switching.
 The CPU, when it changes from one process to another, stores the details of its general-purpose registers to memory and then, when the process is continued, it retrieves the data.
 Thus, the CPU time can be given to several processes which in turn, keep their states unchanged.

-Usually, in register architecture, choosing and coding registers are the basic operations that allow the flow of data to different CPU parts (for example, the ALU, instruction registers, and stack control registers (SCR)) in a convenient way.
+In register architecture, choosing and coding registers are the basic operations that allow the flow of data to different CPU parts (for example, the ALU, instruction registers, and stack control registers) in a convenient way.
 Through certain areas in the command structure, also called register selection fields, this operation is executed.

 Each instruction contains specific bits—known as register selection fields—that encode which registers are to be used.
-For example:
+The typical register selection fields include:

 A decoder interprets these encoded fields and activates the appropriate register lines, ensuring only the selected registers participate in the current operation.
 This mechanism is essential not only for arithmetic and logic operations in the ALU but also for managing context switching, where the state of all registers—including instruction registers and stack control registers (SCR)—must be saved and restored efficiently.